ChristofferNissen/helmper/README.md

 ### Out of scope

 * Helmper does not work with other Kubernetes package formats
 * Helmper authenticates with registries with the docker config.
-There, Helmper will not have any proprietary libraries to facilitate authentication for any cloud providers.
+Therefore, Helmper will not have any proprietary libraries to facilitate authentication for any cloud providers.
 Simply use `docker login` or equivalent before running Helmper, and you should be authenticated for 3 hours for each registry.

 ## Roadmap